BidnessForB/postman-sdk/src/requests/README.md

 ## Notes

+### Request Management
-- Collection ID (not UID) must be used for these endpoints
+- Collection ID (not UID) must be used for request CRUD endpoints
 - Requests can be created at collection root level or within folders
 - Request IDs are persisted in `test-ids.json` for reuse across test runs
 - Folder of a request cannot be changed via update - use transfer endpoints instead

+### Request Comments
+- Collection UID and Request UID must be used for comment endpoints (format: `{userId}-{id}`)
+- Comments support tagging users with the `tags` property
+- Comments have a maximum length of 10,000 characters
+- Comment IDs are simple integers (not UIDs)
+- Thread IDs allow creating threaded comment conversations